NicWickman/Sozu/README.md

 The JobFactory contract responsible for creating Jobs and fulfilling VRF is deployed to the Kovan testnet at `0x34a7a029b7134B0E8A8b0ebF0ea8016bA1e7a250`.

-If you deploy your own JobFactory, update it in `app/src/config.json` Update your ipfsApi and ipfsGateway host in `app/src/config.json`.
+If you deploy your own JobFactory, update it in `app/src/config.json` and fund it with LINK.
+Update your ipfsApi and ipfsGateway host in `app/src/config.json`.

 I have prepared an IPFS directory with the required structure at `QmZYxkpQAtKpRdamFzoEzXq8q7Y5oJ6PPXUfoucxfsjNk8`.
 If you wish to create your own job, pin these contents to your own IPFS node or upload a directory with the following format: